 The International Business Communication course incorporates topics of recent/current interest around the globe.
 Topics from economics, finance, politics, etc., are all examined through the lens of effective communication for international business purposes.
 The course builds on skills previously learned in Business Communication 1 and 2, thus underscoring the dynamics at play in a communication act.
-The main topics may vary from semester to semester depending on current events that can be incorporated into the class discussions:

-- 1. Describe the NLP Meta model - 2.
-Define unconscious cognition - Reflect upon own personal unconscious/conscious biases (implicit/explicit) and the role these biases play in IBC - 4.
-Reflect upon own personal preferences and cultural background that influence communication - 5.
-Discuss emotional intelligence and the role it plays in intra/interpersonal communication. - Define & identify the basic leadership styles & how IBC may be influenced, including pros & cons depending on the situational context and cultural context. - 7.
-Identify and discuss the different sources of power in leadership & management - 8.
-Solve IBC communication problems as represented in different professional scenarios involving international teams - 9.
-Identify the 7 C's of communication - 10.
-Identify & use the 5 stages of listening - 11.
-Reflect upon own personal cultural competence and how it may influence communication - 12.
-Identify and discuss predominant leadership styles based on cultural dimensions - 13.
-Identify & discuss the impact of socio-political issues on current IBC trends, including different kinds of brand activism. - 14.
-Reflect on the role of IBC in world peace, sustainability, equity. (doing business in conflict zones, international trades, innovative business models, etc.) - 15.
-Identify and discuss relevant communication elements as reflected in corporate reputation. - 16.
+- Describe the Weaver & Shannon model and other communication models - 2.
+Define & recognize semantic noise - 3.
+Describe the NLP Meta model - 4.
+Define unconscious cognition - 5.
+Reflect upon own personal unconscious/conscious biases (implicit/explicit) and the role these biases play in IBC - 6.
+Reflect upon own personal preferences and cultural background that influence communication - 7.
+Define & identify the basic leadership styles & how BC may be influenced, including pros & cons depending on the situational context and cultural context. - 8.
+Identify and discuss the different sources of power in leadership & management - 9.
+Solve BC communication problems as represented in different professional scenarios involving international teams - 10.
+Identify the 7 C's of communication - 11.
+Identify & use the 5 stages of listening - 12.
+Reflect upon own personal cultural competence and how it may influence communication - 13.
+Identify and discuss predominant leadership styles based on cultural dimensions - 14.
+Identify & discuss the impact of socio-political issues on current BC trends - 15.
+Reflect on the role of IBC in world peace, sustainability, equity. (doing business in conflict zones, international trades, innovative business models, etc.) - 16.
+Identify and discuss relevant communication elements as reflected in corporate reputation. - 17.
 Assess what is meant by ethical communication

-17. Apply the dimensions of Redding's (1996) typology of unethical organizational communication 18.
+18. Apply the dimensions of Redding's (1996) typology of unethical organizational communication 19.
 Understand the four phases of the feminist perspective of organizational communication ethics proposed by Mattson and Buzzanell (1999) and extended by other researchers.
-19. Understand the importance of crisis communication according to Timothy Coombs ́ work.
-20. Understand and analyze examples of Image Repair Theory (Benoit, 2014) in connection to branding 21.
+20. Understand the importance of crisis communication according to Timothy Coombs ́ work.
+21. Understand and analyze examples of Image Repair Theory (Benoit, 2014) 22.
 Understand and discuss the applicability of the Cocreational Model (Botan, 2018) in strategic communication.
-22. Compare actions vs reactions, proactive vs reactive BC 23.
-Identify benefits of open & clear BC 24.
+23. Compare actions vs reactions, proactive vs reactive BC 24.
+Identify benefits of open & clear BC 25.
 Compare/contrast the 5 management styles for handling conflict as per Thomas-Kilmann and others.
-25. Choose the proper communication channel, mode, tone, register when dealing with a difficult situation.
-26. Critically analyze and evaluate a current event/business case as it relates to international IBC dynamics.
-Teaching and learning methodology This is a blended (hybrid) course, with a few online sessions and/or components depending on the semester.
+26. Choose the proper communication channel, mode, tone, register when dealing with a difficult situation 27.
+Critically analyze and evaluate a current event/business case as it re- lates to international BC dynamics (written and verbal form) Teaching and This is a blended (hybrid) course, with a few online sessions and/or compolearning methodology nents depending on the semester.
 This course follows a constructivist learning approach, thus students will engage in f2f as well as online discussions.
 Teaching is by native speakers and is based on dossiers of materials appropriate to the relevant topic (texts, statistical charts, newspaper articles, etc).
 There are four parallel groups each of approx. 18 students.
 Great importance is given to both, verbal and written competence.
-Indicative Key theoretical sources as well as current, relevant examples will be reading list announced in class .
+Regular written work and active participation is expected of students, and may constitute part of the assessment.
+Indicative reading list Key theoretical sources as well as current, relevant examples will be announced in class.
 Additional resources of interest include: Botan, C.H.
 (2018).
 Strategic communication theory and practice: The cocreational model.
 Wiley Blackwell.
 ISBN: 978-0-470-67458-1 Carroll, C.E.
 (Ed).
 (2013).
 The handbook of communication and corporate reputation.
 Wiley Blackwell.
 DOI:10.1002/9781118335529 Lerbinger, O. (2018).
 Corporate communication: An international and management perspective.
 Wiley Blackwell.
 ISBN: 978-1-119-47137-0